-You can picnic on an open-lawned area, walk through the native trees and fauna, which act as the main entrance to the garden, see some of the many hundreds of species of plants used for medical purposes, or sit by the pond in the redesigned south garden.
+You can picnic on an open-lawned area, walk through the native trees and flora, which act as the main entrance to the garden, see some of the many hundreds of species of plants used for medical purposes, or sit by the pond in the south garden.

 The garden is named after Dr. Tomitaro Makino, considered to be the father of botany in Japan.
 He was born in a nearby village, only 30 kilometers from the garden.

 The latest information may differ, so please check the official website.

 * The information on this page may be subject to change due to COVID-19.